RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>10</sup> And he said, Unto you it is given to know the mysteries of the kingdom of God: but to others in parables; that seeing they might not see, and hearing they might not understand.
 <sup>11</sup> Now the parable is this: The seed is the word of God.
 <sup>12</sup> Those by the way side are they that hear; then cometh the devil, and taketh away the word out of their hearts, lest they should believe and be saved.
 <sup>13</sup>  They on the rock [are they], which, when they hear, receive the word with joy; and these have no root, which for a while believe, and in time of temptation fall away.
 <sup>14</sup> And that which fell among thorns are they, which, when they have heard, go forth, and are choked with cares and riches and pleasures of [this] life, and bring no fruit to perfection.
 <sup>15</sup> But that on the good ground are they, which in an honest and good heart, having heard the word, keep [it], and bring forth fruit with patience.
 <sup>16</sup>  No man, when he hath lighted a candle, covereth it with a vessel, or putteth [it] under a bed; but setteth [it] on a candlestick, that they which enter in may see the light.
-<sup>17</sup> For nothing is secret, that shall not be made manifest; neither [any thing] hid, that shall not be known and come abroad .
+<sup>17</sup> For nothing is secret, that shall not be made manifest; neither [any thing] hid, that shall not be known and come abroad.
 <sup>18</sup> Take heed therefore how ye hear: for whosoever hath, to him shall be given; and whosoever hath not, from him shall be taken even that which he seemeth to have.
 <sup>19</sup> Then came to him [his] mother and his brethren, and could not come at him for the press.
 <sup>20</sup> And it was told him [by certain] which said, Thy mother and thy brethren stand without, desiring to see thee.